 Financial Management System: Agresso is the online financial management system that allows staff to submit expense claims, raise purchase orders and run financial reports.
 The ICT Services Department supports the servers and software that are required to implement this service.
 The services are administered on a day to day basis by the Finance Office.
 The service can be accessed at the following URL: https://ubw-web.mic.ul.ie/agresso

 Students Records System: MIC are currently transitioning to UNIT-e as the Institutional Student Management System.
-The ICT Services Department a number services that are required to implement UNIT-e.
+The ICT Services Department provide a number services that are required to implement UNIT-e.

 HR and Payroll System: Intelligo Megapay and MegaHR are the Payroll and HR IT systems that are used for the management of HR records and the processing of wages.
 The ICT Services Department supports the servers and software that are required to implement this service.
 The HR and payroll services are administered on a day to day basis by the HR Department and the Finance Office respectively.